TedTinker/3D_Magic_Plot/README.md

 Press "shift + \`" to enter fly-mode, navigating with "w," "a," "s," "d," "q,", and "e."

 Running make_3D_plot.R will reproduce the 3D plot with RGL and export it as a PLY-file.
+Running make_2D_plot.R will make a 2D plot of power, toughness, and color.